IAMconsortium/nomenclature/doc/source/user_guide/codelist.rst

 Generic
 -------

-As mentioned in the beginning of this section, for IAMC dimensions other than 'region' and 'variable' (e.g. 'scenario' or 'model'), the requirements for are more simple:
+For IAMC dimensions other than 'region' and 'variable' (e.g. 'scenario' or 'model'), the requirements for are more simple:

 .. code:: yaml